EtherSphere01/Universus_Tourism_Webpage/README.md

 3-> Copy the unzip file and paste into the htdocs folder.

-4-> http://localhost/Tourist%20Page/Views/login.php (copy the link and paste it to your browser url)
+4-> http://localhost/Tourist%20Page/Views/login.php (copy the link and paste it to your browser)